alpheios-project/embed-lib/README.md

 ## Customizing Alpheios Functionality

 **1. Precise Elements to Include**
 By default Alpheios will be enabled on all elements (and their children) matching the CSS selector ".alpheios-enabled".
 You can use a different CSS selector by including the `enabledSelector` property in the `activate` configuration object.

 ```
 <script type="text/javascript">
   document.addEventListener("DOMContentLoaded", function(event) {
       new Alpheios.Embedded(
          {
+           siteId: "mysiteid",
            enabledSelector: ".myalpheioselements"
          }
       ).activate();